 The Electronics Technology program offers many opportunities for the student.
-The certificate programs and elective courses enable students looking for the shortest route to employment to specialize.
+The certificate program enables students to develop basic electronic skills and enter the job market.
 These credits may later be applied to a degree program.

 The two-year associate of applied science degree program is for direct employment training.
-The associate of science degree program is for students who plan to transfer to a four-year technology school.